-Nurse Aide I training includes basic nursing skills required to provide safe, competent personal care for individuals with an emphasis on:
+Nurse Aide I training includes basic nursing skills required to provide safe, competent personal care for individuals with an emphasis on the following:

-The Nurse Aide I 168 contact hour class is a Workforce Continuing Education class; therefore students will not receive credit hours or be eligible for financial aid.
+The 168-contact-hour class is offered through Workforce Continuing Education, so students do not receive credit hours nor are they eligible for federal or state financial aid.

 The class consists of theory and a clinical experience in the hospital or long-term care facility.
 The first 100 hours is in class lecture and lab.
-The last 68 hours consists of an 8 hour Written and Skills Final Exam, a mandatory 4 hour clinical prep and orientation, 48 hours of clinical rotation, and a mandatory 8 hours of mock competency.
+The last 68 hours consists of an eight-hour Written and Skills Final Exam, a mandatory four-hour clinical prep and orientation, 48 hours of clinical rotation and a mandatory eight hours of mock competency.

-Industry-recognized credential: DHSR - Division of Health Service Regulation
+Industry-recognized credential: N.C.
+Division of Health Service Regulation

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.